icwells/compOncDB/README.md

 are all the same file which must in the format of uploadTemplate.csv.

 #### Update
-	compOncDB update {-u username} {infile}
+	compOncDB update -u username {--flags...} {infile}

-	-u, --user="root"	MySQL username (default is root).
-	--count			Recount species totals and update the Totals table.
+	-c, --column	Column to be updated with given value if --eval column == value.
+	--clean		Remove extraneous records from the database.
 	--delete		Delete records from given table if column = value.
-	--table="nil"		Perform operations on this table only.
-	-c, --column="nil"	Column to be updated with given value if --eval column == value.
-	-v, --value="nil"	Value to write to column if --eval column == value (only supply one evaluation statement).
-	-e, --eval="nil"	Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks).
+	-e, --eval	Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks).
 	-i infile		Path to input file (see below for formatting).
+	--table		Perform operations on this table only.
+	-u, --user	MySQL username.
+	-v, --value		Value to write to column if --eval column == value (only supply one evaluation statement).

 Update or delete existing records from the database.
 Command line updates (given with the -c, -v, and -e flags) will only perform a single update operation; however, multiple updates can be run at once using an input file.